Beyond the rides and movies, there’s a special Disney magic that few experience, but is very real. Read on to explore the REAL Magic of Disney.

 Disney and The Make-A-Wish Foundation

-Disney has put together some amazing campaigns to get the community involved in helping more children have their wishes come true.
+- Disney has put together some magical campaigns to get the community involved in helping more children have their wishes come true.
 Do you remember the #ShareYourEars campaign?
 Disney encouraged everyone on social media to share pictures of themselves with Mickey ears using the hashtag, and donated $5 for every photo shared.
 They had an incredible response with almost 1.8 million photos posted across social platforms!
-It is truly amazing how much goodness can be spread by people willing to share.

 It was touching to learn that Corporate Citizenship for Walt Disney Parks & Resorts often sends Mickey and Minnie to bring hope and encouragement to people that have been hit with a natural disaster or tragedy.
 These are not stories we hear on the news.
 These are behind-the-scenes efforts to do what Disney does best – bringing magic to children and families.